 The details on the accounts of Jesus’ nativity have long been under scrutiny.
 When we examine these accounts, considering specific items, we find a more straightforward narrative.
-Any questions of the integrity of the nativity can also be eschewed when we remove false reports produced by second-hand stories passed on through the generations.
+We can also eschew questions of the integrity of the nativity when we remove false reports produced by second-hand stories passed on through the generations.

 Historicity of The Nativity of Jesus

 The points against the nativity of Jesus are the differences in the Gospel accounts of his birth narrative.
-The fact that they differ so much is presented as evidence of inaccuracy, but different witnessing accounts are expected when recalling events.
+That they differ so much is presented as evidence of inaccuracy, but we expect different witnessing accounts when recalling events.
 No two witnesses should ever have an identical story, which would be evidence of their collusion.
-But the writings of Paul, Peter, the letter to the Hebrews, John, and Paul are consistent with the main emphasis of those narratives, the virginal conception of the Son of God.
+But the writings of Paul, Peter, the letter to the Hebrews, John, and Paul are consistent with the primary emphasis of those narratives, the virginal conception of the Son of God.

 Differences in Gospel accounts are seen mainly in the style of writing and provided genealogies.
-The core facts of Jesus’s birth show agreement on many critical points in Matthew and Luke:
+The core facts of Jesus’ birth show agreement on many critical points in Matthew and Luke:

 Jesus was born in Bethlehem: Matt.
 2:1, Luke 2:2-4

 During the rule of Herod (4 BC): Matt.
 2:1, Luke 1:5

 Mother: Mary (betrothed to Joseph): Matt.
 1:18, Luke 1:26,2:5

 Legal father: Joseph (named the child): Matt.
 1:18, Luke 1:26

 But not the biological father: Matt.
 1:16, 20, 22, Luke 1:24, 3:23